 Do I need to have a mentor?

 Yes.
-You must be officially nominated by the person who is agreeing to serve as your mentor over the next two years.
+You must have a letter of recommendation written by the person who is agreeing to serve as your mentor over the next two years.
 Mentors possess the expert knowledge and skills that you will turn to in completing your proposed work.
 They also will support you in thinking through and preparing a compelling application, monitor the progress of your work, and provide you feedback and guidance for bringing it to successful completion.
-The close collaboration involved means that selecting the most appropriate mentor and having him or her officially nominate you are the vital starting points in the process.
+The close collaboration involved means that selecting the most appropriate mentor and having him or her officially recommend you are the vital starting points in the process.

 Who may serve as a mentor?